• Skip to primary navigation

 What’s the difference between natural adolescent behavior and depression?

-Symptoms of depression may not be obvious, such as a teen exhibiting sadness.
-It is common for teens to be overwhelmed easily during all of their developmental changes, or to appear irritated and withdrawn from family because they’d rather be with their friends.
+Symptoms of depression may not be obvious, like a teen exhibiting sadness.
+It is common for teens to be overwhelmed easily during all of their developmental changes or to appear irritated and withdrawn from family because they’d rather be with their friends.

 If your teen is not usually this way, and if there is a pattern of these symptoms popping up for more than two weeks, it may be a red flag that your teen may be experiencing a depressive episode.